JoinMarket-Org/JoinMarket-Docs/High-level-design.md

 The logic of this is fairly straightforward, and central to how Joinmarket works, so make sure to understand it: **the coinjoin outputs of a transaction must not be reused with any of the inputs to that same transaction, or any other output that can be connected with them, as this would allow fairly trivial linkage**.
 By moving coinjoin outputs to an entirely separate branch, isolation is enforced.

+## `Wallet` object

+The `Wallet` class is found in the module `joinmarket.wallet`.
+Its member variables, which are persisted to disk, are:

+    addr_cache
+    unspent
+    seed
+    gaplimit
+    keys
+    index

+**addr_cache** is a dict, with each entry of format `Bitcoin address: (mixing depth, external/internal flag, index)`.
+The external/internal flag is 0/1 and the index is the index of the address on the branch.
+Note that the address itself **is not** persisted, only the index of the first unused key (and address) on each specific branch (see [here](#wallet-persistence)).

+**unspent** is a dict, with each entry of format `utxo: {'address': address, 'value': amount in satoshis}`, where `utxo` has format txid:n as usual in Bitcoin wallets.
+This is the fundamental data structure that Joinmarket uses to decide which coins to spend in joins.

+**seed** is the master secret of the BIP32 wallet.
+See [this section](#wallet-generation-and-access-control) for more details.

+**gaplimit** is used to decide how many addresses to search forwards (through unused addresses on a branch) before giving up and assuming no more addresses on that branch have been used.
+This is as usual for HD wallets; the default value is 6.

+**keys** is a list of pairs of parent keys that are used to generate the individual branches, i.e. it has the form: `[(key for mixdepth 0 external branch, key for mixdepth 0 internal branch), (key for mixdepth 1 external branch, key for mixdepth 1 internal branch), ...]`

+TODO: add documentation on using imported keys.

+**index** this (too generically named!) is a list of pairs of pointers into each of the branches, marking the first unused address in that branch, format `[[a,b],[c,d]...]` with each letter standing for a positive integer.
+Note that this **is** [persisted](#wallet-persistence) to file storage to prevent address reuse in case of failures.

 ## Wallet generation and access control

 The master private key is generated via a call to Python's `os.urandom`, this being the interface to the underlying OS randomness source.
 It is then passed through two rounds of SHA256.
 It is a 32 byte random string (which is the advised seed length for BIP32).